PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 09:44:27
+Last updated: 2024-04-06 09:45:00
-Random Quote: Get the keys and remove those chains from him, before you make me rue the day I raped your mother.  -  Roose Bolton
+Random Quote: You are slow to learn, Lord Eddard.
+Distrusting me was the wisest thing you've don since you climbed down off your horse.  -  Petyr Baelish